-As a premier comprehensive cancer center, Memorial Sloan Kettering is often approached by the media and other groups interested in finding out information and working with our staff.
-Each request is evaluated on a case-by-case basis by a media staff member in the Department of Marketing & Communications and when necessary with appropriate administrative, clinical, and research staff.
+As a premier comprehensive cancer center, Memorial Sloan Kettering is often approached by the media and other groups interested in finding out information and working with and interviewing our staff.
+Each request is evaluated on a case-by-case basis by a media relations team member in the Department of Marketing & Communications and with appropriate administrative, clinical, and research staff.

-Our goal is to work with journalists to provide the public with information about cancer and the important work that is going on at Memorial Sloan Kettering.
+Our goal is to work with journalists to provide the public with timely information about cancer and the important work do at Memorial Sloan Kettering.

 Media staff members are always available to discuss and consider requests such as the following:

 - Expert interviews and photographs for publication or broadcast

 - Information about Memorial Sloan Kettering or its staff

 - Participation in book projects , documentaries, or films

 - Participation in local events, including cancer awareness activities, community lectures, health fairs, and fund-raisers

 - Promotion of our staff’s involvement in local events

 From Public Relations, Advertising, and Entertainment Industry Representatives